bshoshany/thread-pool/README.md

 <a id="markdown-version-history" name="version-history"></a>
 ## Version history

+* Version 1.4 (2021-05-05)
+    * Added three new public member functions to monitor the tasks submitted to the pool:
+        * `get_tasks_queued()` gets the number of tasks currently waiting in the queue to be executed by the threads.
+        * `get_tasks_running()` gets the number of tasks currently being executed by the threads.
+        * `get_tasks_total()` gets the total number of unfinished tasks - either still in the queue, or running in a thread.
+        * Note that `get_tasks_running() == get_tasks_total() - get_tasks_queued()`.
+        * Renamed the private member variable `tasks_waiting` to `tasks_total` to make its purpose clearer.
+    * Added an option to temporarily pause the workers:
+        * When public member variable `paused` is set to `true`, the workers temporarily stop popping new tasks out of the queue, although any tasks already executed will keep running until they are done.
+Set to `false` again to resume popping tasks.
+        * While the workers are paused, `wait_for_tasks()` will wait for the running tasks instead of all tasks (otherwise it would wait forever).
+        * By utilizing the new pausing mechanism, `reset()` can now change the number of threads on-the-fly while there are still tasks waiting in the queue.
+The new thread pool will resume executing tasks from the queue once it is created.
+    * `parallelize_loop()` and `wait_for_tasks()` now have the same behavior as the worker function with regards to waiting for tasks to complete.
+If the relevant tasks are not yet complete, then before checking again, they will sleep for `sleep_duration` microseconds, unless that variable is set to zero, in which case they will call `std::this_thread::yield()`.
+This should improve performance and reduce CPU usage.
+    * Merged [this commit](https://github.com/bshoshany/thread-pool/pull/8): Fixed weird error when using MSVC and including `windows.h`.
+    * The `README.md` file has been reorganized and expanded.
 * Version 1.3 (2021-05-03)
     * Fixed [this issue](https://github.com/bshoshany/thread-pool/issues/3): Removed `std::move` from the `return` statement in `push_task()`.
 This previously generated a `-Wpessimizing-move` warning in Clang.
 The assembly code generated by the compiler seems to be the same before and after this change, presumably because the compiler eliminates the `std::move` automatically, but this change gets rid of the Clang warning.
     * Fixed [this issue](https://github.com/bshoshany/thread-pool/issues/5): Removed a debugging message printed to `std::cout`, which was left in the code by mistake.